FoxyTheBot/Foxy/docs/SELF-HOSTING.md

 <p>Check the console to see if there are any errors...
 Well, we hope that there are none.</p>

-## 🤩 | starting Foxy
+## 🤩 | Starting Foxy
-- I recommend you to start two terminals one for client and another one for server
+- First of all you need to start two terminals one for client and another one for server

 - In the first terminal you start the Foxy Web Server (Not the website): `yarn run:server`
 - In the second terminal you start the Foxy Client: `yarn run:client`

-If you want to start all at once, just type:
-`yarn run:all` (Not recommended)
+⚠ **You can run only the client, but some commands may not work properly and result in errors**